palvreet-k/My-Weather-App/README.md

 # Weather App

-A simple React-based weather application that allows users to search for cities and view current weather conditions.
+A simple React-based weather application that allows users to search for cities and view current weather conditions by selecting a City.
+User can switch between Temperature uits and view 5 days Forecast.

 ## Features